We had a splendid time in Philly and got media coverage in the article

 then generate a receipt in response to your contribution.
 Please make

-your check payable to Ebony OA and mail to:
+your check payable to Ebony OA:

 of Annual Ebony OA Retreat